 For Company Directors

-As part of the process, a licensed insolvency practitioner is appointed who will identify the company’s assets before selling these for the benefit of any outstanding creditors.
-The company will then be brought to a close in an orderly manner.
-Any debts remaining at this point will be written off – unless the director has provided a personal guarantee – and the company will cease to exist.
+As part of the liquidation process, a licensed insolvency practitioner is appointed who will identify the company’s assets before selling these for the benefit of any outstanding creditors.
+The company will then be brought to a close and its affairs wound down in an orderly manner.
+Any debts remaining at this point will be written off – unless the director previously provided a personal guarantee to secure the borrowing.

 Take our 60 second test and find out

 This gives the administrator time and space to assess the company and devise a strategy to rescue the business should this be possible.
-This may involve a process of streamlining such as closing down non-performing areas of the business or unprofitable retail stores, or else by restructuring its debts to make them more affordable.
+This may involve a process of streamlining, such as closing down non-performing areas of the business to save money, or else by restructuring its debts to immediately free up cash flow.

-There are times, however, when a company enters administration with the aim of commencing a turnaround yet this proves not to be possible.
-In this instance the company will exit administration and immediately enter liquidation – typically through a CVL.
+There are times, however, when a company will enter into administration even though liquidation is inevitable.
+This may be done if being in administration can help to preserve the value of the company and its assets prior to them being liquidated.
+In this instance the company will exit administration and immediately enter into liquidation – typically through a CVL.

 Start your online liquidation today